-Become the healthiest version of yourself with the best fitness apps
+Enjoy a better and healthier you with the best fitness apps for Android

 Google Fit is a staple on Android.
 It's Google's attempt at making an app that encourages you to stay fit, using what it calls Heart Points.
 You earn these points by doing activities: going for a walk, finishing a workout, etc. You can also track sleep, heart rate, and body weight.

-Fit also integrates with other apps, the likes of which include Strava, Runkeeper, and so on.
+Fit also integrates with other apps, including Strava, Runkeeper, and so on.
 It's a straightforward app with not too much going on.
-I hardly use it in my day to day life, mostly just to track my steps.
-It lacks a lot of the robust feature sets of other apps on this list, but it's a good, free option for tracking your health goals.
+I hardly use it in my day-to-day life, mainly just to track my steps.
+It lacks many robust feature sets of other apps on this list, but it's a good, free option for tracking your health goals.

 De facto option